Site map

 Rural District Council reported that ‘good, substantial, sanitary houses were urgently required’ in the

-There was a reaction to this recognised need.
-The following new homes were built between 1911 and
+village.
+There was an immediate reaction to this recognised need.
+The following new homes were built

 1 - 6 Chequers cottages, Chequers Lane.